Royel M. Johnson, PhD

 Bio

-Dr. Johnson is a two-time graduate from the University of Illinois at Urbana-Champaign, where he earned a BA in Political Science and an EdM in Educational Policy Studies.
-He earned his PhD in higher education and student affairs, with a cognate in race and social policy, from The Ohio State University.
+Dr. Johnson earned a BA in Political Science and an EdM in Educational Policy Studies from the University of Illinois at Urbana-Champaign and a PhD in Higher Education and Student Affairs, with a cognate in Race and Social Policy, from The Ohio State University.

 Awards and Grants